 Note the Fetal Heart Rate (baby's beats per minute) in your journal.
 If you're having contractions, note the time you listened to heart tones and note the beats per minute during a contraction and after the contraction and listen through 2-3 contractions for an average.

-Listening for baby's beats per minute (bpm) especially if you begin to feel contractions closer to labor can allow you to monitor baby's well being with enhancement.
+Listening for baby's baseline beats per minute (bpm) especially if you begin to feel contractions closer to labor can allow you to monitor baby's well being with enhancement.
 I do not recommend using a doppler for DIY Prenatal Care, especially in the first trimester, as doppler is a form of [continuous] ultrasound posing risks like vibrating the hundreds of thousands of neurological cells created every second in a gestating baby and heating up fetal tissue.
 We can only speculate risk (like neurological damage, ADHD/Autism Spectrum Disorders and similar) as we've barely went through a full generation of ultrasound use in pregnancy.
 This is still in its testing phases when it comes to short and long term risks.
-While it may be easier to hear tones with a doppler, and you can typically hear by about 10 weeks gestation, a fetoscope can be used around 20 weeks gestation (as well as a pinard horn or a stethascope as you are later in your pregnancy, and eventually just your ear up to your belly) reduces any additional technological risks.
-You can listen as much as you want and these devices are a more accurate portrayal of a heart tone rather than an echo.
+While it may be easier to hear tones with a doppler, and you can typically hear by about 12 weeks gestation, a fetoscope can be used around 20 weeks gestation (as well as a pinard horn or a stethascope as you are later in your pregnancy, and eventually just your ear up to your belly) reduces any additional technological risks.
+You can listen as much as you want with non-doppler devices and these devices are a more accurate portrayal of a heart tone rather than an echo.
 It really is a delight to hear the actual heart tone.
 Fetoscopes are inexpensive as well.